atitsbest/resume/CV.md

 ### Case New Holland

-- Developed mobile handheld scanner to aid assembly line production using Windows CE scanner devices.
+- Developed a mobile handheld scanner to aid assembly line production using Windows CE scanner devices.

 ### Doppelmayr

-- Headed a project to simulate big industry facilities.
+- Headed a project to simulate big industrial facilities.
 Delivered the working software after multiple tries from other companies.

 ### Intersport

 - Developed Software to aid all members in stocking their stores using ASP.Net MVC and AS400 DB2.
-- Pioneered Single Page App like Web Apps before they where called that way.
+- Pioneered Single Page App like Web Apps before they were called that way.

 ### Hauser